Getting Started

 - Check slow queries:

-- Adjust collector timeouts in configuration
+curl http://localhost:9630/stat - Adjust collector timeouts in configuration

 - Use caching for expensive queries (set

-in collector config) - Disable expensive collectors if not needed
+ttlin collector config) - Disable expensive collectors if not needed

 Next Steps